"E just dey enjoy": Wizkid's dad-in-law hangs out with him and Damian Marley

 Legit.ng previously reported that Wizkid could not stop talking about his Blessed song off the Made in Lagos (MIL) album months after its release.

-The song which features Damian Marley is no doubt one of Wizkid’s best track off the project and he once again made this disclosure during a link-up chat powered by Rollingstone.
+The song which featured Damian Marley was no doubt one of Wizkid’s best tracks off the project and he once again made this disclosure during a link-up chat powered by Rollingstone.

 The music superstars got the rare opportunity to have a long chat several months after they first crossed paths at a New York City hotel, where Damian was promoting his album, Stony Hill.